Wollffus/Wolfhouse_RP_Essentials/README.md

 ### Ditial Life RP ###
-23 Different functions in one simple resource.
+25 Different functions in one simple resource.
+This is a collection of code gathered from several different places, and combined into one easy to use script with a Config.
-Config with easy to use True/False setup and comments to understand what each one does.
+Easy to activate/deactivate True/False setup and comments to understand what each one does.

 ### Start of Installation ###